craig-m/ansible-anywhere/doc/alternatives.md

 ## Docker

-Containers are sometimes very useful, but I choose not to run Ansible from inside a container (inside the VM Docker is super useful).
+Containers are sometimes very useful, but I choose not to run Ansible from inside a container (inside the VM Docker is super useful) 📦

 On Windows 10 Docker Desktop on runs in a VM under Hyper-V (when Hyper-V is enabled, VirtualBox no longer works).
 You can run Docker alongside Vagrant, unless you want to use VirtualBox boxes.